rlucioni/recipes/recipes/thumbprint-cookies.md

 # Thumbprint Cookies

-Adapted from a Land O Lakes Holiday Recipe collection.

 ## Ingredients

-For cookie dough:
+### Cookies

+- 1 cup butter, softened
 - 2/3 cup sugar
+- 2 egg yolks
-- 1 cup butter (2 sticks), softened
+- 1 teaspoon vanilla extract
-- 1/2 teaspoon almond extract
+- 1/2 teaspoon salt
-- 320 grams all-purpose flour
+- 360 grams all-purpose flour

-For filling:
-- 1/2 cup jam
+- 1/3 - 1/2 cup jam

-For glaze:
+### Glaze (optional)

 - 1 cup powdered sugar
 - 1 1/2 teaspoons almond extract
 - 2-3 teaspoons water

 ## Instructions

-1. Preheat oven to 350°F.
-2. Cream sugar and butter in a large mixing bowl.
-Add almond extract.
+1. Cream together butter and sugar (hand mixer works well).
-3. Add flour, mixing until well combined.
-Scrape the bowl often!
+2. Add yolks, vanilla, and salt.
+Beat until well combined.
-4. Shape dough into 1-inch balls.
-Make indentations in the center of each cookie.
-5. Fill indentations with jam.
-Cutting the corner off a Ziploc bag works well for this.
+3. Gradually add in flour until just combined.
+4. Working one at a time: scoop dough into tablespoon-sized ball, rolling smooth (and optionally rolling in sugar), then (while ball is still warm) gently flatten and press a cavity into it, pressing any cracks back together.
+Freeze for 30 minutes or refrigerate for 1 hour.
+5. Preheat oven to 375°F.
+6. Fill each cookie with about 1/4 teaspoon jam.
-6. Bake until edges are lightly browned, about 14 to 18 minutes.
+7. Bake until edges start to turn golden brown, about 12-14 minutes.

-7. Stir together powdered sugar, almond extract, and water to make a thin glaze.
-Drizzle over cookies.
-Again, cutting the corner off a Ziploc bag works well.
+If glazing, stir together powdered sugar, almond extract, and water to make a thin glaze.
+Drizzle over cooled cookies; cutting the corner off a Ziploc bag works well.
 Allow icing to harden before eating!